gregsikorsky/SQSPC/README.md

 Case Study for Square Space Interview

 Included:
-Python Notebook with code
+Python Notebook with code,
-Presentation
+Powerpoint presentation file, and
 PDF of Demo Dashboard